A Simple Step-by-Step Guide to Investing

 Schedule Monthly Investments

+To keep the investment momentum going, schedule monthly contributions.
 With index mutual funds, you can have your brokerage invest all of your money into the fund each month.

 Remember, not every online broker lets you buy partial ETF shares.

 For example, if you buy ETFs through an online broker such as Vanguard, you must buy full shares.
-If you invest $100 monthly and an ETF share costs $95, you get one share and the remaining $5 doesn’t get invested.
+If you invest $100 monthly and an ETF share costs $95, you get one share, and the remaining $5 doesn’t get invested.

 It’s important to note that you don’t have to schedule automatic investments to invest monthly.
 But, if you’re likely to forget to manually invest your cash, it’s a good idea to schedule recurring investments.